[This page currently being reformatted. Information in Date Order below.]

 - YPRES Offensive (which followed the 3rd Battle of Ypres) ...

-From Savy, 3 Squadron moved north-east to the war-ravaged BAILLEUL and
+From Savy, 3 Squadron moved north-east to BAILLEUL and later (from 22

-and 5-6 miles from ARMENTIERES ... both only a few miles from a
+from ARMENTIERES ... both only a few miles from a very active

 The Squadron's duty was to locate enemy artillery batteries and then to